 Header Bidding vs Waterfall: Ad Network Partners List

-Header Bidding has a good number of partners, that they collaborate with and the same includes, Criteo, Google(EBDA), Facebook, Amazon, AppNexus, Index Exchange, AOL Marketplace, Rubicon, OpenX and Centro.
+Header Bidding has a good number of partners, that they collaborate with and the same includes, including Criteo, Google(EBDA), Facebook, Amazon, AppNexus, Index Exchange, AOL Marketplace, Rubicon, OpenX and Centro.
 In a waterfall model, it is the publisher who is eligible to choose the list of partners based on the inventory type.
-Normally, at the top of the publisher ad stack are the direct advertisers and programmatic buyers which is followed by ad networks who have specific inventory requirements.
-At the end of the ad stack, the publisher monetizes the remnant inventory with Google Ad Exchange or similar partners which offers a global coverage.
+Normally, at the top of the publisher ad stack are the direct advertisers and programmatic buyers which are followed by ad networks that have specific inventory requirements.
+At the end of the ad stack, the publisher monetizes the remnant inventory with Google Ad Exchange or similar partners which offers global coverage.

 Header Bidding vs Waterfall: CPM Rates

-There have been reports that suggest a 30%- 60% increase in revenue, prior to the use of header bidding.
-Though for that, one has to put in efforts, and work with the ideal number of header bidding partners, and track them to keep the good ones and drop the bad ones, and in the process not neglect site latency.
+There have been reports that suggest a 30%- 60% increase in revenue, before the use of header bidding.
+Though for that, one has to put in the effort, and work with the ideal number of header bidding partners, track them to keep the good ones and drop the bad ones, and in the process not neglect site latency.
 Pubmatic has seen gains as high as 50% on their publisher’s sites, owing to the latter.
 With Waterfall, an increase in the revenue is assured and the same is tiered.
 Even though the highest tiers receive the maximum revenues, they have really low fill rates.
 Though as it goes down the fill rates go up and the CPM rates decrease.
-Additionally, the loss of inventory with every passback is higher in case of a Waterfall model when compared with Header bidding (due to latency).
+Additionally, the loss of inventory with every passback is higher in the case of a Waterfall model when compared with Header bidding (due to latency).

 Header Bidding vs Waterfall: Working Process

-While both of these are fairly good and offer a good set of advantages, but just like every coin, they too have two sides.
-Waterfall has its drawbacks like even though it forbids wastage of an inventory, it does not give much of a yield.
+While both of these are fairly good and offer a good set of advantages, just like every coin, they too have two sides.
+Waterfall has its drawbacks even though it forbids wastage of an inventory, it does not give much of a yield.
 Other than that, loading each tier takes time and when the same happens, and as more time passes, there is a high probability of the user not being able to see the ad.
-That been said, header bidding increases the workload for publishers and they have to put in more efforts, and other than that, it results in increased infrastructure costs.
+That being said, header bidding increases the workload for publishers and they have to put in more effort, and other than that, it results in increased infrastructure costs.